• Skip to primary navigation

 How to Make

-1. Add your butter for a large saucepan or pot.
+1. Add your butter to a large pot or saucepan

 The only difference here is that it does take a little more time to make because you have to brown the butter.
 Luckily, it takes only a few minutes to brown your butter.